nguyenpham/ocgdb/README.md

 - Benchmark (to speed up later)
 - Improve speed/size

-In other words, we want to try and push the boundary as far as we could.
+In other words, we want to try and push all boundaries as far as we could.

 ## Data and code

 ### Sample
-There is a sample database in the folder samples, named games.ocgdc.db3 with over 50000 games.
+There is a sample database in the folder samples, named carlsen.ocgdc.db3 with over 2000 games.
 It could be open by any SQLite browser.
 You can download, open it and make some query to understand its structures, speed, advantages and disadvantages.

 ### Code